AlexPD93/react-challenge/README.md

 ## Checking your work

 Each challenge has associated unit tests.
-You can run all the tests with `npm test`, or each challenge's tests with `npm test tests/1.test.js` etc.
+You can run each challenge's tests with `npm run test:1`, `npm run test:2` etc.

 Make sure you read test failures carefully—the output can be noisy but the error message should provide useful information to help you.